jstewmc/gravity/README.md

 # Gravity

-Gravity is like Composer for settings and services: other developers can define settings and services in your dependency injection container using files in their packages, no framework conventions or glue code required.
-By seamlessly pulling everything together, Gravity makes it easy for developers to build and share small, configurable services.
+Gravity is like Composer for settings and services: other developers can define settings and services in your dependency injection container from files in their packages, no framework conventions to follow, no glue code required.
+By pulling everything together, Gravity makes it easy to build and share small, configurable services.

 [![Build Status](https://travis-ci.com/jstewmc/gravity.svg?branch=master)](https://travis-ci.com/jstewmc/gravity) [![codecov](https://codecov.io/gh/jstewmc/gravity/branch/master/graph/badge.svg)](https://codecov.io/gh/jstewmc/gravity)